-The DCF and workforce system coordinate through a system interface.
+DCF and the workforce system coordinate through a system interface.
 The FLORIDA system provides information daily to the workforce data entry system, OSST.
 The file includes information associated with the client records, including:

-- Cases receiving food stamps;
+- Cases receiving food assistance benefits;

-- Work registrants receiving food stamps;
+- Work registrants receiving food assistance benefits;

-- Unemployment Compensation recipients receiving food stamps;
+- Reemployment Assistance recipients receiving food assistance benefits;

 - Demographic information; and

 - Employment information.

-Individuals will be able to receive food stamps if a SNAP sanction exists on the case and the penalty period has been served.
+Individuals will be able to receive food assistance benefits if a SNAP sanction exists on the case and the penalty period has been served.
 The participant will not be required to comply to lift the sanction.
-The DCF will be able to lift the sanction during the eligibility process.
+DCF will be able to lift the sanction during the eligibility process.
 The sanction lift will be submitted to workforce when the case is referred to the program for possible engagement.
 Otherwise, the case will be processed by DCF appropriately.